blackall-jpm/junit-testing/README.md

-# Header H1 - this is a quick use of markdown language
+# Header This is a quick use of markdown language
 Header H1 is used to display the Project heading.

-## Sub Topic Headings H2
+## Sub Headings are like this
 Sub Topic Headings H2 is used for sub sections like Configurations, Authors etc.

 ````